 Skip advert

 0-62mph acceleration and top speed

 The Standard Range Single Motor Polestar 2 produces 268bhp and 490Nm of torque; enough to go from 0-62mph in 6.2 seconds and hit a top speed of 127mph (the same as all Polestar 2s).
-The Long Range Single Motor only gets a slight power bump up to 295bhp, though torque stays the same and its larger battery means it takes 5.9 seconds to complete the same benchmark sprint.
+The Long Range Single Motor only gets a slight power bump up to 295bhp, though torque stays the same.
+It takes 5.9 seconds to complete the same benchmark sprint.

 Even in Single Motor guise, the updated Polestar 2 is quick, thanks to instant throttle response and plenty of power for effortless overtaking.

-Upgrading to the Long Range Dual Motor variant adds an extra motor on the front axle for all-wheel drive that yields a total power output of 416bhp with 740Nm of torque.
-If that’s not enough get-up-and-go for you, then you’ll need to add the Performance Pack.
+Upgrading to the Long Range Dual Motor variant adds an extra motor on the front axle for all-wheel drive, yielding a total power output of 416bhp with 740Nm of torque.
+If that’s not enough get-up-and-go for you, you’ll need to add the Performance Pack.
 Available exclusively for the Dual Motor variant, this bumps the power up to 469bhp and cuts the range-topping Polestar 2’s 0-62mph time down from 4.3 to 4.0 seconds.

+Skip advert